 (and paid into Medicare)

-While Part A covers your inpatient care and some home health needs, you will also need to have Part B coverage for other medical visits and preventive care.
-Medicare Part B does not offer a premium-free option like Part A. Monthly premiums are charged based on your income level, but not everyone receives a bill for their premium.
+While Part A covers your inpatient care and some home health needs, you must also have Part B coverage for other medical visits and preventive care.
+Medicare Part B doesn’t offer a premium-free option like Part A. Monthly premiums are charged based on your income level, but not everyone receives a bill for their premium.

 Your Medicare Part B premium will be automatically deducted from your monthly benefits check if you receive any of the following: